-- Talk with parents after each incident to discuss the child's toileting patterns at home and provide information on toilet training, if necessary. - Document each incident. - Inform the Hope Po'o Kumu of each incident. - Schedule a meeting with the family and the Hope Po'o Kumu and/or the School Counselor to discuss possible reasons for the accidents (e.g., family dynamics, stress, illness, etc.) and to create a plan of action that may include, but not be limited to: - > Keeping the child at home for two weeks to work on toileting skills, or - Allowing an adult to come to school with the child for two weeks to help the child with toilet training while in school.
+- Talk with parents after each incident to discuss the child's toileting patterns at home and provide information on toilet training, if necessary. - Document each incident. - Inform the Hope Po'o Kumu of each incident. - Schedule a meeting with the family and the Hope Po'o Kumu and/or the School Counselor to discuss possible reasons for the accidents (e.g., change in routine, family dynamics, stress, illness, etc.) and to create a plan of action that may include, but not be limited to: - > Giving the child time at home for two weeks to work on toileting skills, or - ➤ Allowing an adult to come to school with the child for two weeks to help the child with toilet training while in school.